 In 1998 the City of Chattanooga was looking for artists to paint construction boards on a dilapidated downtown building awaiting renovation.
 The pay was next to nothing, and the project was daunting in scope.
 In a somewhat desperate measure, the three artists commissioned for the project (including McDonald) asked the city’s Recreation Centers to send 130 children to paint.
 After an ad-hoc class in the parking lot, each child painted a life sized self-portrait.
 The result was a stunning visual parade.
 McDonald realized that the creation of public art gave the children a sense ownership in their community and that, in turn, fostered responsible citizenship.
 The mural provided an often unheard segment of the population with a voice and a powerful way to impact the community.

-In the next project, I understood that the site itself played an active role.
-I had dreamed (literally) of a painted “don’t drink and drive” public service announcement on a liquor store.
-I found teens who had suffered the consequences of drinking and driving, and Jax Liquor store agreed to let us paint their facade.
-The teens painted crashed cars with dead victims and embedded relevant written text.
+In the next project, McDonald understood that the site itself played an active role.
+She had dreamed (literally) of a painted “don’t drink and drive” public service message on the exterior of a liquor store.
+She found teens that had suffered the consequences of drinking and driving and convinced a local liquor store to let the group paint the façade.
+The teens painted crashed cars with dead victims and included personal texts.

 Over the following decade, McDonald worked on many collaborative mural making endeavors with diverse populations and on a wide variety of surfaces.
 In addition, she wrote grants for nonprofits and schools to fund the projects.

 Convinced that collaborative art executed in a public context was a valid and valuable genre, McDonald created Mark Making.
 Its vision: to provide a formal vehicle to empower and transform disadvantaged communities through professionally-led public art projects.